Sialitech/label-siali/docs/source/templates/video_object_detector.md

 order: 803
 is_new: t
 meta_title: Video Object Detection Data Labeling Template
-meta_description: Template for detecting objects in videos with Label Studio for your machine learning and data science projects.
+meta_description: Template for detecting objects in videos with Siali Label for your machine learning and data science projects.
 ---

 Video object detection is aimed at detecting object in a video stream with bounding boxes, as opposed to [Image object detection](/templates/image_bbox.html) with static images.